arnobtarafder/eduhash-mentor/task-description.md

 ## Bonus:
 1. Make the website meaningful and consistent in look and feel.
 Give your website a relevant name.
 Images and all the content of the website have to be appropriate.
 No `lorem ipsum` please.(done)

 2. Meaningful `readme.md` file containing your website name, and link to your live site.
 And at least five bullet points mentioning your website's different features and functionality.
-And a list of technologies (frameworks, libraries) used in your project.
+And a list of technologies (frameworks, libraries) used in your project.(done)

 3. Make the `home` page of your website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional. (done)